30 Best Places To Visit In Karnataka, India - Updated 2024

 Source: Photo by Wikimedia Commons user Goudar used under CC BY-SA 3.0

 A small area in the northwest of Karnataka, Hubli is more of a transit hub.
 However, if you are in the vicinity, check out the ancient Chandramouleshwara Temple which features superb carvings.
-If you are a nature lover, you should visit Nrupatunga Betta that’s situated just outside the city for beautiful views—try catching a sunset here!
+If you are a nature lover like me, you should visit Nrupatunga Betta, which is situated just outside the city, for beautiful views—try catching a sunset here!
 Yet another option is Unkal Lake, where you can enjoy picnics and boat rides.

 Visited this place?